progfolio/elpaca/README.md

 (elpaca-process-queues) ; Process queue: First messaged, Third messaged.
 ```

 "Second" will be message *before* "First" and "Third".
-If a top-level form should be executed after a specific package is installed/activated, put it in that declaration's *BODY*.
+If a form should be evaluated after a package is installed/activated, put it in that package declaration's *BODY*.
 Declaration *BODY* forms are evaluated synchronously in declared order. e.g.

 ```emacs-lisp
 (elpaca package-a (message "First") (message "Second"))  ; Queue First, Second